This fall I finished the large version of the Modern Patchwork Trees that I started last year. Here it is pre-quilting. I love this shot in the woods.

 I think one of the other reasons I love this block is I’m a tree lover – especially evergreens in the winter.
 This is a quick snapshot from one of my favorite winter hikes in our nearby mountains, called Pine Hollow.
 In the spring this spot is loud with the sound of lots of creeks created by spring water run-off, but in the winter it’s such a quiet, almost sacred space – it always makes me think of that Christmas carol Still, Still, Still.
 So I think that’s what I’m going to call this quilt: Pine Hollow.

 Thanks again to all who have made and shared this project.
 You’ve inspired me to make another one and play with more colors and fabrics!
-Once again – block tutorial for the large size trees can be found here.
+Once again – block tutorial for the large size trees can be found here and if you would prefer a printable PDF version, there is one available to buy for $3.00 here.